qiufengyu21/DevOps-Special-Milestone/README.md

 3. Qiufeng Yu (qyu4)
 4. Bhavik Patel	(bcpatel)

 In this milestone, we deployed checkbox using GitLab.
-It consisted of three stages, build, deploy to staging area and then deploy to production area manually.
+It consisted of three stages, build, deploy to staging area and then deploy to production manually with just a single click.

 ## Why GitLab?